Glock GmbH: Handguns

 Glock handguns are common sidearms among law enforcement agencies and military organizations around the world, and are also popular weapons for home defense, and concealed/open carry.
 They are reputed to be highly reliable, able to function under extreme conditions and available in a wide range of ammunition types (9mm, 10mm, .40 S&W, .45 ACP, .45 GAP, .357 SIG, .380 ACP, and .22 LR).
 Third-party conversion kits for .400 Corbon, .40 Super, and .50 GI are also available.
 The simplicity of the Glock design as well as its simple operation contributes to its reliability, as it contains a relatively small number of components (nearly half as many as the typical handgun, each one interchangeable requiring no hand-fitting) making maintenance and repair easier and less costly.
 In December 2019, Glock introduced their first production-model .22-caliber pistol, the Glock 44.

-The polymer frame makes them lighter than typical steel or aluminum-framed handguns, an attractive feature for police officers and citizens who carry firearms for extended periods of time.
+The polymer frame makes them lighter than typical steel or aluminium-framed handguns, an attractive feature for police officers and citizens who carry firearms for extended periods of time.
 The trigger is the only operating element; all three safeties are deactivated when the trigger is pulled, and automatically activated when it is released.
 Glock pistols have no manual safeties like other brands' external safety, often in the form of a lever or button.
 The only external controls aside from the trigger are the slide stop lever, the magazine catch, and the slide lock for disassembly.
 This adds to the simplicity of use and removes a potential source of error while operating the handgun under stress.
 Most of the steel components in a Glock pistol are treated with a nitriding process called Tenifer, which hardens the surface and makes the pistol resistant to corrosion and wear.